Quarrying in the Yorkshire Dales

 - Minerals and Quarrying (information provided by the Campaign to Protect Rural England).

-- Quarrying Issues (information provided by the Yorkshire Dales Society).
+- Policy position on minerals from the Yorkshire Dales Society).